Anusha-thakur/Blooger-Website./README.md

 # Blooger-Website.
-This is a Blogging Website.
+This is a complete Blogging Website created using HTML, CSS & JavaScript